DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 The upload can result in a claim being in one of two states:

-- clawback_in_progress
+- clawback in progress
-- clawback_complete
+- clawback complete

 If the ESFA confirms they have clawed back the claim, it is no longer shown in the payments list as it is considered complete.

-If the claim is marked as ‘Clawback in progress,’ it remains in the clawbacks list
+If the claim is marked as ‘Clawback in progress,’ it remains in the clawbacks list.

 #### No claims waiting for a response